5ynthaire/5YN-MiyakoProse/README.md

 ## Examples of Miyako Prose Writing

-In these examples, Miyako Prose is intertwined with a conversational, technical writing voice, surfacing strongest during criticisms.
+In most examples, Miyako Prose is intertwined with a conversational, technical writing voice, surfacing strongest during criticisms.
 Topic-Comment structure is present throughout.

 - [A prompt to kill 'NPR Speak'](https://x.com/5ynthaire/status/2005578852039299583) (5ynthaire, X, 2025)
   Strongest example of aggressive deployment of prose with multiple *Zangeki* strikes.